 But, in all honesty, the big question of the day is: does an Epiphone Les Paul sound just as good as a Gibson Les Paul?

 No, but the difference in sound is going to cost you a few thousand dollars.
 You’re going to have to really think about whether the sound that the Gibson Les Paul can give you is really worth all of the extra money or if you’ll be just as happy with the sound that the Epiphone Les Paul produces.

 The Epiphone Les Pauldoes sound good.
 It has that rich and deep Les Paul sound, but I wouldn’t necessarily say that it pairs with the Gibson Les Paul.
-The new ProBucker pickups that Epiphone has installed on the Les Paul Standard has really improved the overall sound of the Epiphone LP.
+The new ProBucker pickups that Epiphone has installed on the Les Paul Standard (full review) has really improved the overall sound of the Epiphone LP.